pluralsight/guides/in-review/front-end-javascript/getting-started-with-angularjs/article.md

 * index.html

 #### Quick note
 Here, `app.js` is a JavaScript file in which I created an instance of an [Angular module](http://www.w3schools.com/angular/angular_modules.asp).
-The `controller.js` Javascript file has an [Angular controller](http://www.w3schools.com/angular/angular_controllers.asp) that is registered with the `app.js` Angular module and contains business logic (programming between end UI and database). `index.html` is the view page where I place my html code and loaded `app.js` athend `controller.js` script files.
+The `controller.js` Javascript file has an [Angular controller](http://www.w3schools.com/angular/angular_controllers.asp) that is registered with the `app.js` Angular module and contains business logic (programming between end UI and database). `index.html` is the view page where I place my html code and loaded `app.js` and then `controller.js` script files.

 ## app.js